Kilgrobil/academic-kickstart/content/home/contact.md

 +++

-You can also contact me by mail at $(\lambda w. \lambda x @ \lambda y . \lambda z)$ alexandre goy centralesupelec fr
+You can also contact me by mail at $(\lambda w. \lambda x @ \lambda y . \lambda z)$ alexandre goy centralesupelec fr If you do not know [lambda-calculus](https://en.wikipedia.org/wiki/Lambda_calculus), you can also contact me via the following form.